-As promised, OnePlus has been rolling out Android 7.0 Nougat to its OnePlus 3T phones.
-I’ve had it for just over a week now, but by all accounts it’s seeing a staggered release so don’t be surprised if you're still waiting.
+OnePlus has also been rolling out Android 7.0 Nougat to its OnePlus 3T phones over the past few weeks.
+I’ve had it for just over a week now, but by all accounts it’s a staggered release so don’t be surprised if you're still waiting for Nougat on your 3T.

 With the update, things now look a little different to what I’d grown accustomed to having used the OnePlus 3T as my main phone since its original release.